 - Learn the Culture: Show interest in Korean traditions, from trying bulgogi to understanding holidays like Seollal.
 A 2023 study found that cultural curiosity increases relationship satisfaction by 30%.

 - Communicate Clearly: Use EFT-inspired techniques, like naming emotions openly.
-For example, say, “I feel anxious when we don’t talk for days,” to build trust.
+Replace “You never call me” with “I feel anxious when we don’t talk for days.”
+This reduces defensiveness and builds trust.

-- Choose the Right Platform: Sites like SakuraDate and NaomiDate offer verified profiles and communication tools.
+- Choose the Right Platform: Sites like SakuraDate and GoChatty offer verified profiles and communication tools.
 I’ve seen clients thrive when they pick platforms prioritizing safety and compatibility.
+And those who manage to turn their relationships from online to offline say that the site choice makes a big difference.

 - Plan for the Future: Discuss long-term goals, like where to live or how to blend families.
 “Couples who align their visions report 40% higher satisfaction,” I’ve noted, citing a 2021 study in the Journal of Marriage and Family.